-Kay Hagan was elected North Carolina’s first Democratic female senator in 2008.
-She was a state senator when she beat Republican Elizabeth Dole.
-She lost her seat in 2014 to Republican Thom Tillis in a close contest which was one of the most expensive Senate races ever.
-In the senate, Hagan was a strong advocate for women and a prominent backer of the Affordable Care Act.
-She discovered the U.S. senate pool was men only and she convinced senator Schumer to end that practice.
+Kay Hagan was the first Democratic woman elected to the U.S. Senate from North Carolina.
+In 2008 she was a state senator when she beat Republican Elizabeth Dole.
+She lost her seat in 2014 to Republican Thom Tillis in a close contest that was one of the most expensive Senate races ever.
+In the Senate, Hagan was a strong advocate for women and a prominent backer of the Affordable Care Act.
+After discovering that the U.S. Senate swimming pool was for men only, she worked with Senator Chuck Schumer to end that practice.

 We invite you to share condolences for Kay Hagan in our Guest Book.